 CONFIDENTIALITY & NON-CIRCUMVENTION AGREEMENT

-This Agreement is entered into as of _________________ by and between, Spectrum Energy, Inc. (the “Company”) and Enron.
+This Agreement is entered into as of _________________ by and between, Spectrum Energy, Inc. (the “Company”) and Enron Capital & Trade Resources Corp. (“Enron”).
 Company and Enron are sometimes hereinafter collectively referred to as the “parties” or individually as a “party.”

 To further the business relationship between Company and Enron, each party will be disclosing certain confidential information (“Confidential Information”).
 The receiving party, in such instances of disclosure, shall not disclose any Confidential Information to any third party other than its own, or its affiliates’, officers, employees, agents, and representatives (including, without limitation, attorneys, accountants, engineers, lenders, and financial advisors) except as provided in this Agreement.
 For purposes of this Agreement, Confidential Information is defined as:

-written or graphic or computerized information and data having to do with, but not limited to, peaking generation project or projects to be located in Illinois (the “Project(s)”), as well as, the history, operations, sales, marketing, legal or financial status of Company, including files, accounting records, maps, contracts, minutes, reports, and any information related thereto, labeled as confidential; and
+written or graphic or computerized information and data having to do a peaking generation project to be located on KN Energy’s St. Elmo storage facility and compressor station in Illinois (the “Project”), as well as, the history, operations, sales, marketing, legal or financial status of Company, including files, accounting records, maps, contracts, minutes, reports, and any information related thereto, labeled as confidential; and

 information, as described in “a” above, communicated orally by directors, officers, employees, agents, or representatives of Company.